jayway/webpack-lab/watching/README.md

 ],
 ```

+Above basically means, run 'node_modules/webpack-dev-server/client/index.js' and pass 'http://localhost:8080' as a param.
+After that, run 'node_modules/webpack/hot/only-dev-server.js' and then lastly run our own src code.

-Update 'use' un our js loader like this:
+2. Update 'use' in our js loader so that we include 'react-hot-loader' in order to make HMR work better with react:

 ```javascript
 use: ['react-hot-loader', 'babel-loader'],
 ```

-We also need to add a plugin for HMR.
+3. We also need to add a plugin for HMR.

 At the top of our config add: